Ircama/osm-carto-tutorials/_posts/2016-09-01-site-scope.md

 All pages of this site are in blog form, allowing anyone to add open comments and contribute.

 **DISCALIMER**: documentation included in this site is not only **unofficial**, but also **unapproved** by *openstreetmap-carto*.
 The included information requires several improvements that will be possibly addressed in the future and I strongly recommend referencing the official documentation for openstreetmap-carto, which is included [here](https://github.com/gravitystorm/openstreetmap-carto).
-Keep also in mind that some information might be only valid at the time of writing and could require possible update that I have not been able to accomplish.
+Keep also in mind that some information might be only valid at the time of writing and could require possible updates that I have not been able to accomplish.

 ## OpenStreetMap Carto